supa2/Automaton/Make-a-machine-tutorial.md

 }
 ```

-And the machine blinks at two blinks per second.
+And presto, the machine blinks at two blinks per second.

-This is the complete code
+This is the complete code as a single Arduino sketch file

 ```c++
 #include <Automaton.h>